 - The last section is where they will have the opportunity to write how they want to bless someone this year.
 It does NOT have to be something they buy but it can be an act of service.
 Like raking the leaves or plowing snow for a neighbor.
 Or baking something for the mailman to show them how we care for them and appreciate them.
-We all need to embrace giving a bit more in this season as we love and appreciation others.
+We all need to embrace giving a bit more in this season as we love and appreciate others.

 To download your free Christmas Wish Printable go HERE.
 Before we went to the 4 gift tradition I made this printable with only the typical 3 gifts, so here’s that version.
-It’s without the giving to someone in need part but I highly recommend to add that to your Christmas experience this year.
+It’s without the giving to someone in need part but I highly recommend adding that to your Christmas experience this year.

-This may be challenging for your family especially if you’re used to mounds of gifts and stockings overflowing with gadgets.
+This may be a challenge if you’re used to mounds of gifts and stockings overflowing with gadgets.

 But it’s so worth it!
 Try it and reap the benefits of peace, simplicity, and focusing on the true meaning of Christmas!